kissplugins/NHK-plugin-framework/PROJECT-SBI-NEW.md

 - ✅ Enhanced table layout with proper spacing and visual hierarchy
 - ✅ Progressive loading with real-time repository scanning and row-by-row display
 - ✅ Loading indicators and progress feedback for better user experience
+- ✅ Always-available Refresh button for all repository rows regardless of plugin state

+#### State Management & Debugging
+- ✅ Lightweight finite state machine with validated transitions
+- ✅ Per-repository event logging with transient-backed ring buffer (capped at 30 entries)
+- ✅ Enhanced AJAX error diagnostics with HTTP codes and response snippets
+- ✅ Single source of truth for plugin states to prevent UI inconsistencies
+- ✅ Comprehensive Self Tests for state transitions and event log validation
+- ✅ Protected debug logging with "DO NOT REMOVE" guard comments

 ---